-An increasing number of Scientific Computing centres are beginning to provide their resources to users through the IaaS model, since it allows for an efficient management and an easy reallocation of the computational resources.
-Large experimental collaborations in the High Energy Physics community, which heavily depend on grid-based distributed computing, are also beginning to explore the Cloud paradigm, in order to integrate it in their complex computing and data models.
+An increasing number of Scientific Computing centers are beginning to provide their resources to users through the IaaS model since it allows for efficient management and an easy reallocation of the computational resources.
+Large experimental collaborations in the High Energy Physics community, which heavily depend on grid-based distributed computing, are also beginning to explore the Cloud paradigm, in order to integrate it into their complex computing and data models.

 The School will complement a more theoretical set of morning lectures with a full hands-on approach in the afternoons, when each (small) group of students will deploy at the end of the week a working testbed, one for each group.
 The reference middleware stack of choice for the practical activities will be OpenNebula, chosen for its simplicity and our experience in its use for scientific computing use cases.

-The School is aimed to Doctoral Students in the High Energy or Nuclear Physics fields or in the IT and Computing fields.
+The School is aimed at Doctoral Students in the High Energy or Nuclear Physics fields or in the IT and Computing fields.
 Young researchers holding Post-Doctoral positions are encouraged to apply as well.

-The detailed agenda of the school is being finalised; updated information can be easily found on the School’s web-site.
+The detailed agenda of the school is being finalized; updated information can be easily found on the School’s web-site.